-Recently, I was fortunate enough to speak with Jon McBride — the defendant in U.S. v.
-McBride — about his case, which ruled in favor of the United States government and allowed the IRS to impose a $200,000 FBAR penalty against him.
-Mr. McBride was kind enough to allow me to record our conversation, and I hope to have it posted as soon as we can work out some technical difficulties with our recording equipment.
-While there were many interesting aspects to our discussion — especially since Mr. McBride has certainly become an FBAR expert in his own right — I want to focus on three very important points.
+Recently, I was fortunate enough to speak with Jon McBride -- the defendant in U.S. v.
+McBride -- about his case, which ruled in favor of the United States government and allowed the IRS to impose a $200,000 FBAR penalty against him.
+While there were many interesting aspects to our discussion -- especially since Mr. McBride has certainly become an FBAR expert in his own right -- I want to focus on three very important points.

 McBride's entire involvement in Merrill Scott, the now defunct Ponzi scheme, was to simply defer taxes.
 He was told -- by ex-IRS attorneys and others at Merrill Scott -- that this scheme, while controversial and often misunderstood, was entirely legal.
 In fact, deferral is a legitimate goal of international tax planning.
 As a matter of fact, it is what many companies and individuals do all day, every day.
 Other examples of deferral are traditional 401(k) plans.
 It allows you to grow your assets tax-free, and you are only taxed when you actually receive money.

 This is how McBride treated the money he received back from Merrill Scott; he made sure to report everything Merrill Scott gave back to him.
 It would seem that McBride did everything right; however, the IRS thought differently.
 During a lengthy audit procedure (in which McBride admitted he should have hired legal counsel and not represented himself pro se), the IRS believed that McBride should be taxed for earnings that Merrill Scott made on his behalf.